WiLD Academy – Online Course

 January 28, 2021 - April 8, 2021| $100 – $600

 Application Deadline is Monday, January 11th at 5:00 p.m.
 CST (spots are limited and priority will be given to groups of 3-8 people with an organizing project).

 As we continue to make sense of our lives during the challenges posed by this global pandemic, it’s natural to feel paralyzed by fear and isolation.
 Yet, within this time of great uncertainty—not only concerning public health, but how we prepare for a new year after a presidential election—there are opportunities to come together and inspire leadership.

 Since in-person training and building community across our causes are not options right now, the WiLD Project is re-imagining a way forward.
-We are proud to announce the WiLD Academy, an online opportunity for ongoing learning, developing ourselves as organizers, and building the foundation for effective campaigns that can rise to the challenges of the moment.
+After the first attempt to move our signature organizing workshop online was successful, we are proud to announce the next WiLD Academy, an online opportunity for ongoing learning, developing ourselves as organizers, and building the foundation for effective campaigns that can rise to the challenges of the moment.

 What You Will Learn

 This 10-week online course on Leadership, Organizing, and Action, modeled after celebrated civil rights organizer Marshall Ganz’s course at Harvard University and presented by the Wisconsin Leadership Development Project (WiLD Project), offers participants the opportunity to learn five basic leadership practices:

 - How to articulate a story of why you were called to lead, a story of those whom you hope to mobilize, and a story of action: self, us, and now.